idfive/Developer-Documentation/docs/back-end/drupal/drupal-environment.md

 #### Server specs and setup

 While idfive developers maintain basic sysadmin skills, we do not set up servers for clients.
-If we are required to use a client server, we request that clients provide a sysadmin POC for the server who is knowledgeable in drupal best practices, and has been briefed on the project, and its scale.
+If we are required to use a client server, we request that clients provide a sysadmin POC for the server who is knowledgeable in drupal best practices, and has been briefed on the project, and its scale. **The sizing, performance, and other specs of a server are between the client, and hosting provider to decide.**

 #### Example client server best practices